Azure-Samples/distributed-az-edge-framework/docs/reverseproxy.md

 Even though the Envoy TLS Inspector Filter is employed, it does so only to read out the hostname in the SNI.
 This information is available in the SSL ClientHello which is the TLS handshake first message and sent in unencrypted.
 In this manner we are able to use filters based on SNI and proxy the traffic to allowed domain names only (in Envoy *clusters*).

 This topic is still being debated and might change in the future.

+## Envoy configuration for top level (L4) dynamic cluster resolution

+TODO explain here the approach with wildcard matches and forward sni proxy Order of filter_chain_match and importance for precedence of full URL vs * in chain order.

 ## Design Considerations for Future Extension